-As part of the transfer of airport operations from the District to the Airport Authority, and pursuant to the associated MOU, the District issued a \$50,000,000 unsecured promissory note to the Airport Authority.
+of the transfer of airport operations from rict to the Airport Authority, and pursuant ssociated MOU, the District issued a),000 unsecured promissory note to the Airport Authority.
 According to an agreement with the District that commenced on January 1, 2006, the note will be amortized over 25 years, maturing on December 31, 2030.
 The note is subordinate to all bond indebtedness of the District and carries a fixed interest rate of 5.5 percent per annum.
 At June 30, 2018 and 2017, the balance of the note receivable was \$33,242,085 and \$35,043,779, respectively.